-Physios or their equivalent, should keep a record of each participant they have come into contact with for track and trace purposes.
+Physios or their equivalent, should keep a record of each participant they have come into contact with for Test, Trace, Protect purposes.

 Supporters and other spectators should be limited at this stage to only those persons who need to attend, e.g. parents or guardians of children who require their attendance for health or safeguarding reasons.
-All spectators are to remain socially and physically distanced from each other and from the area of play whilst attending events, including accessing and leaving the venue, use of any facilities and whilst watching game play.
+All spectators that are not part of a household, or extended household, are to remain socially and physically distanced from each other and from the area of play whilst attending events, including accessing and leaving the venue, use of any facilities and whilst watching game play.

-Anyone on the area of play, or closer to it than social distancing rules would permit, will count towards the total number people considered to the gathered for the organised outdoor activity, where a limit of no more than 30 persons applies.
+Anyone on the area of play, or closer to it than social distancing rules would permit, will count towards the total number of people considered to be gathered for the organised outdoor activity, where a limit of no more than 30 persons applies.

 For sports reliant on third party owned or managed facilities adherence to these guidelines should be worked out collaboratively between club and facility.
-Facilities operators should refer to our guidance for sports, clubs and facilities, which includes principles to prepare for a safe return to training and play, and the safe management of indoor and outdoor facilities.
+Facilities operators should refer to the full guidance document guidance for sports, clubs and facilities, which includes principles to prepare for a safe return to training and play, and the safe management of indoor and outdoor facilities.

 Movement on site